transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

   print(chunk['message']['content'], end='', flush=True)
 ```

 Getting Ollama installed and returning chats was very easy.
-But there were a few details we needed to figure out in order to get a working plugin published for our users...
+But there were a few details we needed to figure out in order to get a working plugin published for our users.

 ## Building the Ollama Server plugin

 ### Running Transformer Lab Model In Ollama - Take 1: Modelfiles

-When you are using the Ollama application, downloading a model from Ollama's model library is a single command (e.g. `ollama pull llama3.2`).
+Downloading a model from Ollama's model library is a single command in their application (e.g. `ollama pull llama3.2`).
 But we need to be able to run models from Transformer Lab's model library (by default, these are found at `~/.transformerlab/workspace/models`).
 So we will need to somehow "import" our models into Ollama, and we want to do that without copying files since these models are often many gigabytes in size!

-The Ollama API and python library both have a way of creating a model in Ollama based on files on your hard drive, but it involves copied your model to the Ollama cache first (details [here](https://github.com/ollama/ollama/blob/main/docs/api.md#create-a-model-from-gguf)).
-I was hoping for something simpler that involve managing blobs in their system (more on that shortly) and I really wanted to avoid copying files to their cache.
+The Ollama API and python library both have a way of creating a model in Ollama based on files on your hard drive, but it involves copying your files into Ollama in a special way first (details [here](https://github.com/ollama/ollama/blob/main/docs/api.md#create-a-model-from-gguf)).
+Ideally, we'd like to avoid managing these blobs in their system (more on that shortly) and, more importantly, we don't want to make copies of our files.

 Ollama also supports importing models from your hard drive by using something called Modelfiles.
 To do this, you first create a file called `Modelfile` in the same directory as your GGUF file, and populate it with a path to the GGUF file.
 Ollama's Modelfile format also allows you to set a number of parameters for how to run the model, but for now let's just worry about getting our model file into Ollama so it can be run.